davidkurilla/citrus/CONTRIBUTING.md

 cargo run -- args
 ```

-Thank you for contributing to Citrus!
+Thank you for contributing to citrus!